 SLSA holds an annual competition for the Michelle Kendrick Memorial Book Prize awarded each year to the best academic book on literature, science, and the arts published by an SLSA member.
 The prize will be announced at the annual SLSA conference.
 Click for the Michelle Kendrick Memorial Book Prize winners.

 Established in the fall of 2006 in memory of Michelle Kendrick of Washington State University-Vancouver, an energetic, well-loved scholar of literature and science and long-time member of SLSA, the Kendrick Prize is open to any book of original scholarship on literature, science, and the arts published between July 1 and June 30 for awarding in the following fall.
-At this time, we are also still accepting for the previous cycle (July 1, 2014 to June 30, 2015).
 The winner will receive $250.00.

 To be considered for this year’s (or last’s) Kendrick Prize, please send three copies of your book by June 30 to: